joelouthan/theologic.us/content/posts/study-romans/study-romans9-1-13.md

 ## The Introduction

+Romans 8:38-39

+There is no 1 Romans and 2 Romans

+Romans 9-11 is perfect where it is at

+Israelites were given the law and not all

+Remnant of Israel is the church—gentile believers were always grafted in

+Christ is the fulfillment of all the covenants including and especially Genesis 12.

+God gave the land to Israelites.
+God gives himself as a dwelling place for his people

+Seek him and you will find him

+Being born a Jew was good enough.
+Sons of Abraham were really sons of the devil.

+Christ says you must be born again.
+You can’t do that, God must make you a new.

 ><sup>1</sup> I speak the truth in Christ—I am not lying; my conscience testifies to me through the Holy Spirit—

 ><sup>2</sup> that I have great sorrow and unceasing anguish in my heart.